HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 ```

 ### Update Animation
-Then, inside the update loop of the `FlxState` class, add this to update the animation clock so that the factory knows what point it's at on the timeline.
+Then, inside the update loop of the `FlxState` class, add `FlixelFactory._clock.advanceTime(-1);` to update the animation clock so that the factory knows what point it's at on the timeline.

 ```haxe
 override public function update(elapsed:Float):Void